Adyen/adyen-salesforce-commerce-cloud/README.md

 Installation, Usage and Configuration is explained in Adyen's [online documentation](https://docs.adyen.com/plugins/salesforce-commerce-cloud/).

-Apple Pay configuration can be found [here](https://docs.adyen.com/plugins/salesforce-commerce-cloud/set-up-payment-methods/#set-up-apple-pay-on-the-web).
+Apple Pay configuration for both Adyen certificate and Apple certificate using Salesforce cartridge can be found [here](https://docs.adyen.com/plugins/salesforce-commerce-cloud/set-up-payment-methods/#set-up-apple-pay-on-the-web).

 ## Testing
 End-to-End tests can be found in the `adyen-salesforce-commerce-cloud/tests/e2e` directory.